-Unfortunately, renters tend to move more frequently than homeowners—33% of them move each year.
-So, you will need to manage your property well in order to make the most money and to keep good renters.
-Make sure you're following the law, writing leases, maintaining the property, staying organized, and choosing good tenants.
+Unfortunately, renters tend to move more frequently than homeowners—54% of apartments experience turnover every year.
+So, you will need to manage your property well to make the most money and to keep good renters.
+Ensure you're following the law, writing proper leases, maintaining the property, staying organized, and choosing good tenants.

 This may sound simple, but it can be easy for new landlords to become over-whelmed and cut corners.
 You should learn the landlord-tenant laws before you ever rent to anyone so that you are not discriminating against anyone.
 You should customize a lease with lease addenda so that it matches the situation, such as allowing the renter to have no more than one dog.
 By using addenda, you can add anything that is common for your property or tenants and have an agreement as to how to handle those situations, which are often not on the standard lease.